DevOpsPlayground/DIY/playgrounds/October_2019/README.md

 * Workstation password - provided at the end of terraform apply
 * Remote Host password - provided at the end of terraform apply
 # Ansible Hands On
-### Our task: Create a real-world LAMP stack for development and deploy Wordpress app using Ansible
 ## Summary:

 [Let's](#lets-start "Goto Let's start")